 When you feel isolated and lonely, say… I am willing be more curious about life, love and intimacy.

 Do this and you’ll get your groove back, because like the moon, it never left — you simply turned away from it.
-And if you would like to learn a lot more of my strategies on how to reignite your playful and passionate side, then you’ll want to enroll in Happiness After Infidelity for Couples.
-This is my complete infidelity recovery home study library for couples because there are several sessions where that’s what we talk about.
+And if you would like to learn a lot more of my strategies on how to reignite your playful and passionate side, then you’ll want to enroll in Rebuilding Your Marriage Online Course for Couples.